 The Provost or designee shall make all Teaching Associate appointments.
 No other person is authorized to appoint Teaching Associates, nor to modify or revise the provisions of any appointment or offer of appointment.
 No other person is authorized to make statements, either oral or written, which may be construed to be commitments to future appointment by the university.

 The initial appointment to the position of Teaching Associate may be made for a semester or an academic year.
 Subsequent appointments depend upon performance, progress toward the advanced degree, and budgets and/or enrollments.
 The length of the appointment shall be noted in the position offer.

-Contracts for Teaching Associates are conditional upon progress toward the advanced degree, budget and enrollment.
+All Approved appointments shall be checked by the hiring Department after the add/drop deadline to verify continued eligibility.

+The Dean of Graduate Studies, or designee, is responsible for ensuring the eligibility and compliance of all applicants.

 If a contract is canceled, the Teaching Associate must be paid for the hours taught or worked.
 Classes must be canceled prior to the third meeting.

 The official offer to a Teaching Associate shall also indicate that the appointment automatically expires at the end of the period stated and does not establish a right to subsequent appointments or any further appointment rights.
 No other notice shall be provided.

-QUALIFICATIONS AND REMUNERATION
+QUALIFICATIONS FOR APPOINTMENT and REAPPOINTMENT

 Initial appointment to the position of Teaching Associate shall require:

-possession of a baccalaureate degree from a regionally accredited university
+possession of an approved baccalaureate degree

-For graduate students with conditional classified standing in the discipline current enrollment in at least six (6) units of graduate study in the program is required.
+for graduate students with conditional classified standing in the discipline current enrollment in at least six (6) units of graduate study in the program is required.

-For graduate students already matriculating in the program, a pattern of significant and satisfactory progress toward the completion of the graduate degree is required.
+for graduate students already matriculating in the program, a pattern of significant and satisfactory progress toward the completion of the graduate degree is required.

 communication skills appropriate to the instructional setting